Big Data and Managerial Decision-making

 - Lead with confidence in a data driven world

-Live, Online: This program will take place over 5 days, with 3 hours a day of live, synchronous class sessions that include small group breakout discussions, as well as data project.
-To maximize this collaborative learning experience for everyone, you are expected to attend every session, and contribute openly during the class and while in the small groups.
-This format allows for instant question and answer sessions for immediate clarification.
+Live, Online: This program will take place over five days, with 2 hours a day of live, synchronous class sessions that include small group breakout discussions, as well as data projects.
+To maximize this collaborative learning experience for everyone, participants are expected to attend every session and contribute actively during the class and while in small groups.
+This format allows for instant question-and-answer sessions for immediate clarification.

-Dr. Tom Chang is an associate professor of Finance and Business Economics at the Marshall School of Business and a research fellow at both the Schaeffer Center for Health Policy and Economics and the Dornsife Center for Economic and Social Research.
+Tom Chang is an associate professor of finance and business economics at the Marshall School of Business and a research fellow at both the Schaeffer Center for Health Policy and Economics and the Dornsife Center for Economic and Social Research.
 His current research focuses on better understanding individual decision-making and its implications for firm behavior.
-In between earning a B.S. in physics and a Ph.D. in economics from the Massachusetts Institute of Technology, Prof. Chang was a co-founder and managing partner of a software development firm whose clients included AMD, Boston Consulting Group, KPMG, MIT, Thomson Reuters, TWA and the City of New York.
+In between earning a B.S. in physics and a Ph.D. in economics from the Massachusetts Institute of Technology, he was a co-founder and managing partner of a software development firm whose clients included AMD, Boston Consulting Group, KPMG, MIT, Thomson Reuters, TWA and the City of New York.

-Prof. Chang has published in a wide variety of academic and professional journals including Harvard Business Review, Journal of Finance, PLOS One, Review of Economic Studies, and Review of Financial Studies.
+Professor Chang has published in a wide variety of academic and professional journals, including Harvard Business Review, Journal of Finance, PLOS One, Review of Economic Studies, and Review of Financial Studies.
 In 2017, his article “Being Surprised by the Unsurprising: Earnings Seasonality and Stock Returns” was awarded the Hillcrest Behavioral Finance Award for the best paper published in behavioral finance that year.